Easy Sambar Masala

 • Powder all the above ingredients in a mixer, add Turmeric Powder and mix.

-1 tsp Turmeric (Haldi)
+1 teaspoon Turmeric (Haldi)

 • Store in a clean, sterile and Air Tight Jar/Container.